MiguelDiazVelarde/AIInitiatives/README.md

 2. ✅ **Integrates seamlessly** with existing CI/CD workflows
 3. ✅ **Provides intelligent insights** through machine learning analysis
 4. ✅ **Scales automatically** with codebase growth and complexity
+5. ✅ **Maintains clean codebase** with optimized project structure and organization

-**The AI Test Optimizer is now live and actively optimizing testing workflows in production.**
+**The AI Test Optimizer is now live and actively optimizing testing workflows in production with a clean, maintainable codebase.**

 ---